Thursday, 25 December 2014

 They do.

-They preach like this to get everyone into their law-abiding, Pharisee mentality.
-In the process they do nothing but help the elect of God fall from Grace (you can only fall from Grace if you enter back into the law).
+They preach like this to get everyone into their law-abiding, Pharisee mindset.
+In the process they do nothing but make the elect of God fall from Grace (we can only fall from Grace if we enter back into the law).

 What did Jesus say when He said in Matthew 20:16 and Matthew 22:14: for many be called, but few chosen?